neil-sabol/bitlocker-encrypted-vhd-from-batch-or-powershell/README.md

 -The BAT script is dated and no longer actively maintained or supported.
 ```

 Feel free to fork/improve - collaboration encouraged.
-If you encounter a problem, please file an [issue](https://github.com/neil-sabol/bitlocker-encrypted-vhd-from-batch-or-powershell/issues/new/choose) and include your Windows version and the specific error or behavior.
+If you encounter a problem, please start a [discussion](https://github.com/neil-sabol/bitlocker-encrypted-vhd-from-batch-or-powershell/discussions/new) and include your Windows version and the specific error or behavior.

 ## Requirements